Palliser targets Japanese rail company Keisei

 By Svea Herbst-Bayliss

-NEW YORK, Oct 17 (Reuters) - Palliser Capital, which owns a 1.6% stake in Japanese rail operator Keisei Electric Railway, on Tuesday said the company is trading at a large discount and has room to release value.
+NEW YORK/TOKYO, Oct 18 (Reuters) - Palliser Capital, which owns a 1.6% stake in Japanese rail operator Keisei Electric Railway 9009.T, on Tuesday said the company is trading at a large discount and has room to release value.

-The company, which runs one of the main lines from Narita airport into the center of Tokyo, currently trades at a "huge 43% discount to intrinsic value," the firm's founder and chief investment officer James Smith said at the 13D Monitor Active Passive Investment Summit.
+The company, which runs one of the main lines from Narita airport into the center of Tokyo, currently trades at a "huge 43% discount to intrinsic value", Palliser's founder and chief investment officer James Smith said at the 13D Monitor Active Passive Investment Summit.

 There is a "unique opportunity to release $4.5 billion in latent value and catalyze future growth," he said.